luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

       Now you will implement code to compute the cost function and gradient for regularized logistic regression.

-      Recall that the cost function in logistic regression is
+      Recall that the cost function in logistic regression is:

       ![alt text](https://github.com/luisxiaomai/Images/blob/master/Machine-Learning/Week3/regularized_cost_function.png)